 Heartbeats passed.
 Aisha torn with indecision followed the cub as it scampered through the forest.
 Stealthily she closed the distance.
 The growl of her hunger overtaking the caution of her mind.
 The light shifted abruptly.
 The forest and its protective cover was thinning.

 “Now, pounce now,” her stomach urged.

 Aisha tensed her muscles in preparation to spring.
 Her injured leg collapsed.
 She tumbled face first into the dirt.
 By the time she regained her feet all she could she was a flash of red as the cub left the forest and sprinted across a meadow.
 Aisha crept to the edge of the meadow and watched her prey.
 Her stomach roared at the loss.
 Her mind was still fixed on the she-cub as it reached a den.
 The squeals from the old one and the jumping with joy from the cub reminded Aisha of the games she had once played with her cubs.
 Her babies were now miles and miles away.
 Her heartbreak at the loss of her pups and her pack coursed through her making it hard to breath.

 A series of short barks from the humans drew her from her dark thoughts.
 Aisha, shook her head and turned away from them.
 She would not steel this cub from its elder.

 Thanks for reading.
-Please click HERE to read other submissions to this month’s Scrivener’s Forge.
+I hope you enjoyed my version of this classic story.
+Please click HERE to read other responses to Scrivener’s Forge – POV.